Virtual Book Club

 - All physical books will be ordered and shipped directly to the address you provide in your registration.

 Additional details for the session’s reading will be provided after the first meeting.
-Understanding that shipping physical copies may cut into reading time, the first section of reading will intentionally be shorter than the other two.
+Understanding that shipping physical copies may cut into reading time, the first section of reading will intentionally be shorter than the others.

 Stories About This Program

 Pathfinder Transition Program

 **THE PATHFINDER TRANSITION TEAMRegister at uso.org/pathfinder Are you a Transitioning Service Member, Veteran, National Guard, Reservist o…

 Virtual Games & Tournaments